 5. Staying Positive

-Staying positive can be the hardest obstacle to overcome in the international search and reunion process.
+Staying positive can be one of the hardest challenges to overcome in the international search and reunion process.
 Setting your intention early and reminding yourself why you began this process will help.
 Avoiding negative self-talk when it creeps in and changing that inner voice to one of positivity is key.
 Practicing gratitude for your family and friends helps tremendously.
 Set aside time to care for yourself, doing something unrelated to the search that helps you feel energized and restored.

 6. Where to Begin

-We will end with the biggest obstacle to overcome.
+We will end with the biggest obstacle and challenge to overcome.
 Where to begin?
 Talking to your adoptive parents can be very helpful.
 They may have information from your original adoption paperwork or their communications with the adoption service provider who helped facilitate the adoption.
 They may have key pieces of information that can help you on your journey.
 The biggest and hardest obstacle to overcome is choosing to begin the journey.
 Once you make that choice you will be on your way to finding the answers you seek.